SEC pushes for trading of Agric produce, solid minerals in capital market - Businessday NG

 “A structured market for commodities will provide a fairer playing field for local market participants, while providing the required infrastructure for the international market to be exposed to Nigerian commodities.
 It will also provide price discovery to market participants, producers and consumers alike leading to efficiency and better decision making”.

-She added that the three existing commodities exchanges in Nigeria, backed by robust public participation from key stakeholders, notably financiers, donors, public stakeholders’/ government officials, and international commodity exchanges as well as the larger Nigerian retail investment community can unlock a vast amount of capital in the short to medium term.
+“The three existing commodities exchanges in Nigeria backed by robust public participation from key stakeholders notably financiers, donors, public stakeholders’/ government officials, and international commodity exchanges as well as the larger Nigerian retail investment community can unlock a vast amount of capital in the short to medium term”.

 “These important points and benefits have dictated the Commissions’ decision to host the International Conference on the Nigerian Commodities Market 2020 with the theme “Commodities Trading Ecosystem: Key to diversifying the Nigerian Economy.”

-Daisy Ekine, Chairperson, Marketwide technical committee on community trading ecosystem, in her remarks, said that the commodities to be introduced by the committee spread across agriculture, metal, crude oil, and solid mineral.
+Daisy Ekine, Chairperson, Market wide technical committee on community trading ecosystem, in her remark said that the commodities to be introduced by the committee spread across agriculture, metal, crude oil, and solid mineral.

-She further explained that the committee is an off-shoot of the capital market master plan on community ecosystem review, and added that the commission would begin with agriculture produce as the lowest hanging fruit.
+“The committee is an off-shoot of the capital market master plan on community ecosystem review and we will begin with agriculture produce as the lowest hanging fruit”.

-“ICNCM2020 will gather relevant stakeholders in the commodities ecosystem to consider the most pertinent issues in growing the ecosystem in Nigeria, with the end goal of creating an enabling environment for the deployment of innovative solutions that improve processes, products, productivity,” she said.
+“ICNCM2020 will gather relevant stakeholders in the commodities ecosystem to consider the most pertinent issues in growing the ecosystem in Nigeria, with the end goal of creating an enabling environment for the deployment of innovative solutions that improve processes, products, productivity”.

 Comments are closed.